by Rick Kuwahara COO of Paubox

 - Yahoo.
 Another popular email provider, Yahoo is not compliant.

 - GoDaddy.
-A lot of people use GoDaddy’s hosting service and subsequently use GoDaddy’s Office 365 product, but not all Office 365 email is created equal.
+A lot of people use GoDaddy’s hosting service and subsequently use GoDaddy’s Microsoft 365 product, but not all Microsoft 365 email is created equal.

 - Host Gator.
 Another popular web hosting provider that offers email hosting and is not HIPAA compliant.